arkhamz/arkhamz/README.md

  ## Personal Projects

- **History Mate (2022)** - An interactive historical timeline app made with React, Redux, Sequelize/postgreSQL and Firebase authentication
+ **History Mate (2022)** - An interactive historical timeline app made with React, Redux, Sequelize/postgreSQL and Firebase authentication.
+[Check it out](https://github.com/arkhamz/30-years-front)

  **First Contact (2020)** - A space-invaders game made with Python 3.8 and the Pygame library.
 Game audio effects created  using the Viktor NV-1 synthesiser.
+[Check it out](https://github.com/arkhamz/first-contact)

 <!--
 **arkhamz/arkhamz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.